particle-iot/docs/src/content/reference/webhooks.md

 ```

 If you have many consecutive errors, the hook will sleep and get re-enabled automatically later.
 Make sure you're watching the responses when developing your hook!

+The hook error events cannot trigger webhooks themselves to avoid the possibility of a bad webhook recursively triggering other webhooks.
+Use the [Console event logs](https://console.particle.io/logs) or open an [event stream](#get-a-stream-of-events) to see these events.

 ## Using the Console